As your health and well-being are vital to your future career, you will need to complete certain tasks before you can go on clinical placement.

 Your vaccination history is reviewed as part of your Occupational Health Assessment.
 It is essential you provide your most up-to-date vaccination records to inform decision making regarding clinical placement - a key component of your degree course.
-Places that may hold information about your vaccinations include (there may be a charge for access):
+Places that may hold information about your vaccinations include:

 - Child Health from the area where you were as a child.
-If unsure you can contact Cardiff Child Health and they will assist +44 (0)29 2183 2077.
+If you are unsure, you can contact Cardiff Child Health on +44 (0)29 2183 2077 and they will assist.

 If you are unable to obtain your vaccination information prior to submitting the questionnaire, please email it as soon as possible to email@example.com with: